 The method adopted here uses salience weights in identifying the antecedent of a pronominal.
 The salience weights are arbitrary but the salience factors are arrived at using linguistic analysis.
-Our method is clearly inspired by Lappin and Leass method but has deviated substantially from it.
+The method envisaged here has correlation with Lappin and Leass method but has deviated substantially from it.
 In their approach there is a hierarchical structure whereas the approach outlined here does not exploit the hierarchy, but exploits the nominal morphology.
-The salience factors in our work (see table 2) are also different and are arrived at more from the discourse analysis point of view.
+The salience measures in our work are different and are arrived at more from the discourse analysis point of view.
 As in Lappin and Leass method, fully parsed output is not required for the analysis in our work, only a very shallow parsed output is sufficient.